 If not, you are not alone.
 Many people don’t drink enough water throughout the day, or they choose beverages that are full of sugar more often than they should.
 Water plays many important roles in our health and wellness.
-In October we will be launching a challenge to encourage teammates to drink more water and make a beverage choice that is good for the body and the environment.

 Explore Nutrition with LiveWELL: